Bridal Veils and Headpieces with Beading

 Finger Length Bridal Veils with Beads

 The finger length veil is one that can be worn with any kind of full bridal dress, but it is unsuitable for wedding gowns with a train.
 It drapes down to the fingertips (36inches/90cm length), and can be worn with formal and semi-formal weddings dresses.

-One Tier Veils
+One Tier Veils with Beading

-The Two Tier Beaded Bridal Veil
+Two Tier Beaded Bridal Veil

-Having a two tier veil, beaded with 4mm faux pearls gives a beautiful accent and adds weight to your veil.
+Having a two-tier veil, beaded with 4mm faux pearls gives a beautiful accent and adds weight to your veil.
 The pearls are fixed to a chord and stitched to the edge of the veil.
 If you are looking for an inexpensive, but lovely beaded bridal veil, this variation should be considered.

 Two-tier veils are for the bride that wants a formal or classic look with a bit of pizzazz.
-Very dramatic, it works quite well with any hairdo, and looks great for outdoor weddings as well.
-And if you are the fun loving bride, you can wear this veil for a beach wedding ceremony too.
+Very dramatic, it works quite well with any hairdo and looks great for outdoor weddings as well.
+And if you are the fun-loving bride, you can wear this veil for a beach wedding ceremony too.

 Elbow Length Bridal Veils

-Because of its beading details, and its 'fall', elbow length beaded wedding veils generally used for gowns without a train.
+Because of its beading details, and its 'fall', elbow length beaded wedding veils are generally used for gowns without a train.
 And it looks chic and at its best when worn with a strapless dress or a low back bridal gown.

 Cathedral Length Beaded Bridal Veils